sdeadlocker/Question-generator-Agent/README.md

 # Question-generator-Agent
-This code allows to generate MCQs or Subjective questions with answers from a document based on user query
+This code builds a langchain agent which allows to generate MCQs or Subjective questions with answers from a document based on user query